FLAIR-THU/VFLAIR/README.md

 Use `pip install -r requirements.txt` to install all the necessary requirements.

 ### One.
 A quick example
 Use `cd src` and `python main_separate.py --seed 0 --gpu 0 --configs <Your_Config_file_name>` to start the evaluation process.
-A quick example can be launched by simplying using `cd src` and `python main_separate.py`.
-For more detail description, see Section Two.
+A quick example can be launched by simplying using `cd src` and `python main_separate.py` (a vanilar VFL training and testing process is launched).
+For more detail descriptions, see Section Two.

 ### Two.
 How to use
 1. Run Evaluation Experiments